-If you have diabetes, you should be taught how to take care of your feet.
-You should be taught how to check for the signs and symptoms of foot problems such as foot ulcers.
-You should also be told who to contact for help.
+You and your family or caregiver should be taught how to take care of your feet.
+You should also be taught how to check for foot problems such as ulcers, and who to contact for help.

 Offer people with diabetes and their families or caregivers education about diabetic foot care and complications, including basic foot care; how to prevent foot complications and monitor for the signs and symptoms of complications; and who to contact in the event of a concerning change.